Pliant Therapeutics (NASDAQ:PLRX) Shares Gap Up to $20.20

-Shares of Pliant Therapeutics, Inc. (NASDAQ:PLRX) gapped up prior to trading on Monday .
+Pliant Therapeutics, Inc. (NASDAQ:PLRX) gapped up prior to trading on Monday .
 The stock had previously closed at $20.20, but opened at $21.07.
-Pliant Therapeutics shares last traded at $21.49, with a volume of 404 shares changing hands.
+Pliant Therapeutics shares last traded at $21.49, with a volume of 404 shares trading hands.

-A number of equities research analysts have recently issued reports on PLRX shares.
-Citigroup initiated coverage on Pliant Therapeutics in a research report on Monday, April 5th.
-They issued a “buy” rating for the company. initiated coverage on Pliant Therapeutics in a report on Monday, April 5th.
+PLRX has been the topic of several analyst reports. initiated coverage on Pliant Therapeutics in a research note on Monday, April 5th.
 They issued a “buy” rating and a $52.00 price objective on the stock.
-Piper Sandler upped their price target on Pliant Therapeutics from $50.00 to $63.00 and gave the stock an “overweight” rating in a research note on Thursday, April 22nd.
-Finally, BTIG Research initiated coverage on Pliant Therapeutics in a research note on Tuesday, April 20th.
-They set a “buy” rating and a $51.00 price target on the stock.
-One equities research analyst has rated the stock with a hold rating and five have given a buy rating to the company’s stock.
-The stock currently has an average rating of “Buy” and a consensus price target of $51.50.
+Citigroup initiated coverage on Pliant Therapeutics in a research note on Monday, April 5th.
+They issued a “buy” rating on the stock.
+BTIG Research initiated coverage on Pliant Therapeutics in a research note on Tuesday, April 20th.
+They issued a “buy” rating and a $51.00 price objective on the stock.
+Finally, Piper Sandler increased their price objective on Pliant Therapeutics from $50.00 to $63.00 and gave the company an “overweight” rating in a research note on Thursday, April 22nd.
+One analyst has rated the stock with a hold rating and five have assigned a buy rating to the company.
+Pliant Therapeutics has an average rating of “Buy” and a consensus target price of $51.50.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in PLRX.
-Wells Fargo & Company MN grew its holdings in shares of Pliant Therapeutics by 95.2% during the fourth quarter.
-Wells Fargo & Company MN now owns 15,702 shares of the company’s stock worth $357,000 after buying an additional 7,660 shares during the last quarter.
-Rhumbline Advisers purchased a new position in shares of Pliant Therapeutics during the fourth quarter worth about $233,000.
-Citigroup Inc. grew its holdings in shares of Pliant Therapeutics by 601.0% during the fourth quarter.
-Citigroup Inc. now owns 3,505 shares of the company’s stock worth $80,000 after buying an additional 3,005 shares during the last quarter.
-Charles Schwab Investment Management Inc. grew its holdings in shares of Pliant Therapeutics by 1.5% during the fourth quarter.
-Charles Schwab Investment Management Inc. now owns 63,945 shares of the company’s stock worth $1,453,000 after buying an additional 933 shares during the last quarter.
-Finally, JPMorgan Chase & Co. lifted its position in Pliant Therapeutics by 20.4% in the fourth quarter.
-JPMorgan Chase & Co. now owns 4,676 shares of the company’s stock valued at $106,000 after purchasing an additional 793 shares during the period.
-85.57% of the stock is currently owned by hedge funds and other institutional investors.
+Several hedge funds have recently modified their holdings of PLRX.
+Bond & Devick Financial Network Inc. purchased a new position in shares of Pliant Therapeutics during the second quarter worth about $3,499,000.
+Alliancebernstein L.P. grew its holdings in shares of Pliant Therapeutics by 4.7% during the second quarter.
+Alliancebernstein L.P. now owns 24,300 shares of the company’s stock worth $708,000 after buying an additional 1,100 shares during the last quarter.
+Principal Financial Group Inc. purchased a new position in shares of Pliant Therapeutics during the first quarter worth about $340,000.
+Millennium Management LLC grew its holdings in shares of Pliant Therapeutics by 99.3% during the first quarter.
+Millennium Management LLC now owns 63,366 shares of the company’s stock worth $2,492,000 after buying an additional 31,570 shares during the last quarter.
+Finally, D. E. Shaw & Co.
+Inc. purchased a new position in shares of Pliant Therapeutics during the first quarter worth about $3,003,000.
+85.57% of the stock is currently owned by institutional investors.

 About Pliant Therapeutics (NASDAQ:PLRX)